rivosinc/JumpStart/docs/reference_manual.md

 # Reference Manual

-Jumpstart provides a bare-metal kernel, APIs and build infrastructure for writing directed diags for RISC-V CPU/SoC validation.
+JumpStart provides a bare-metal kernel, APIs and build infrastructure for writing directed diags for RISC-V CPU/SoC validation.

 A Diag is expected to provide sources (C and assembly files) and it's attributes in a YAML file.

-The Jumpstart [`Unit Tests`](../tests) are a good reference on writing diags:
+The JumpStart [`Unit Tests`](../tests) are a good reference on writing diags:
 * [Common tests](../tests/common/meson.build)
 * [Rivos Internal tests](../tests/rivos_internal/meson.build)